University-of-Manitoba-Computer-Science/tools-n-techniques/topic11/topic-1.md

 "The Cloud"&trade; makes extensive use of containers and virtual machines.

-This week we're going to spend some time setting up virtual machine software on our computers, running a pre-installed operating system in the virtual machine software, running commands in a container, configuring a container, and setting up servers in "The Cloud"&trade;
+We're going to spend some time setting up virtual machine software on our computers, running a pre-installed operating system in the virtual machine software, running commands in a container, configuring a container, and setting up servers in "The Cloud"&trade;